kg-construct/implementation-report/README.md

 4. Open the published URL.

 The export script uses ReSpec's own HTML export through `npx respec`, then embeds the resolved data snapshot into `docs/index.html` so the published page does not fetch CSV files at runtime.

-## Suggested next step

-Replace the example engine CSVs with your real results.
-If needed, adjust `data/modules.csv` to point to different branches or repositories.